How to get a matte finish with resin?

 Two choices for your artwork ... matte or shiny!

-We hope this inspires you to try creating a matte finish with ArtResin for yourself - please share your tips, comments and questions below!
+We hope this encourages you to experiment with creating a matte finish using ArtResin - please share your tips, comments, and questions below!

 ArtResin: Made For Artists, By Artists.